 Since most rentals don’t allow major electrical modifications, plug-in and battery-powered lighting solutions are your best friend.
 These options provide flexibility, easy installation, and instant ambiance.

-Plug-in wall sconces: Add a stylish, high-end look without wiring.
+- Plug-in wall sconces: Add a stylish, high-end look without wiring.

-Battery-powered LED puck lights: Great for under cabinets, closets, or bookshelves.
+- Battery-powered LED puck lights: Great for under cabinets, closets, or bookshelves.

-Rechargeable table lamps: A cordless solution that offers convenience and portability.
+- Rechargeable table lamps: A cordless solution that offers convenience and portability.

 Use Smart Bulbs for Customizable Lighting

 Smart LED bulbs are a game-changer for rentals.
 They screw into existing fixtures but offer a variety of lighting effects and colors—all controlled via a smartphone app or voice assistant.
+These smart bulbs are a contemporary lighting solution that fits seamlessly with modern apartment decor.

 - Dimmable options let you adjust brightness without changing fixtures.

 - Color-changing bulbs allow you to shift the mood with warm or cool tones.
+You can also transition to softer, more soothing lighting at night to create a calming atmosphere.

 - Schedule and automation features help save energy and create the perfect ambiance.